-Inventory Realization
+Inventory Realization:

 Inventories consisting predominantly of finished goods are valued at the lower of cost or market, cost being determined principally on the weighted average cost method.
 Excess and obsolete inventories are carried at net realizable value.
 The historical usage rate is the primary factor used by us in assessing the net realizable value of excess and obsolete inventory.
-A reduction in the carrying value of an inventory item from cost to market is recorded for inventory with no usage in the preceding twenty-four month period or with on-hand quantities in excess of twenty-four months average usage.
-The inventory reserve amounts were \$8.1 million as of March 31, 2011 and \$11.0 million as of December 31, 2010.
+A reduction in the carrying value of an inventory item from cost to market is recorded for inventory with no usage in the preceding twenty-four month period or with on hand quantities in excess of twenty-four months average usage.
+The inventory reserve amounts were \$7.4 million as of June 30, 2011 and \$11.0 million as of December 31, 2010.
+In the six months ended June 30, 2011, we wrote-off \$4.1 million in previously identified excess and obsolete inventory.

-Goodwill and Other Intangible Assets
+Goodwill and Other Intangible Assets:

 Goodwill represents the excess purchase cost over the fair value of net assets of companies acquired in business combinations.
 Goodwill is an indefinite lived asset and is tested for impairment at least annually or more frequently if a triggering event occurs.
+We consider TagWorks (See Note 4-Acquisitions of the notes to the condensed consolidated financial statements included elsewhere in this prospectus), The Hillman Group Canada, LTD., SunSource Integrated Services de Mexico SA de CV, The Hillman Group Australia, PTY., and All Points as separate reporting units and the remaining operations a sixth reporting unit for goodwill impairment testing purposes.
 If the carrying amount of goodwill is greater than the fair value, impairment may be present.
-We use an independent appraiser to assess the value of our goodwill based on a discounted cash flow model and multiple of earnings.
-Assumptions critical to our fair value estimates under the discounted cash flow model include the discount rate, projected average revenue growth and projected long-term growth rates in the determination of terminal values.
+In connection with the Merger, an independent appraiser assessed the value of our goodwill based on a discounted cash flow model and multiple of earnings.
+Assumptions critical to our fair value estimates under the discounted cash flow model include the discount rate, projected average revenue growth and projected long term growth rates in the determination of terminal values.

 We also evaluate indefinite-lived intangible assets (primarily trademarks and trade names) for impairment annually.
-We also test intangible assets for impairment if events and circumstances indicate that it is more likely than not that the fair value of an indefinite-lived intangible asset is below its carrying amount.
-Assumptions critical to our evaluation of indefinite-lived intangible assets for impairment include the discount rate, royalty rates used in its evaluation of trade names, projected average revenue growth, and projected long-term growth rates in the determination of terminal values.
+We also test for impairment if events and circumstances indicate that it is more likely than not that the fair value of an indefinite-lived intangible asset is below its carrying amount.
+Assumptions critical to our evaluation of indefinite-lived intangible assets for impairment include: the discount rate, royalty rates used in its evaluation of trade names, projected average revenue growth, and projected long-term growth rates in the determination of terminal values.
 An impairment charge is recorded if the carrying amount of an indefinite-lived intangible asset exceeds the estimated fair value on the measurement date.
-No impairment charge was recorded in the three month period ended March 31, 2011
+No impairment charges were recorded in the six month periods ended June 30, 2011 and 2010.

-Long-Lived Assets
+Long-Lived Assets:

 We evaluate our long-lived assets for financial impairment and will continue to evaluate them based on the estimated undiscounted future cash flows as events or changes in circumstances indicate that the carrying amount of such assets may not be fully recoverable.
-No impairment charges were recognized for long-lived assets in the quarter ended March 31, 2011.
+No impairment charges were recognized for long-lived assets in the six month periods ended June 30, 2011 and 2010.

-Risk Insurance Reserves
+Risk Insurance Reserves: